sobaba-12/sim_and_scat/_build/molecular_dynamics/intro.md

 where, $\Delta t$ is the timestep (how far in time is incremented), $\mathbf{x}_i$ is the particle position, $\mathbf{v}_i$ is the velocity, and $\mathbf{a}_i$ the acceleration.
 This pair of equations is known as the Velocity-Verlet algorithm, which can be written as:

-1. Find the position of the particle after some timestep
+1. Calculate the force (and therefore acceleration) on the particle
-2. Calculate the force (and therefore acceleration) on the particle
+2. Determine a new velocity for the particle, based on the average acceleration at the current and new positions
-3. Determine a new velocity for the particle, based on the average acceleration at the current and new positions
+3. Overwrite the old acceleration values with the new ones, $\mathbf{a}_i(t) = \mathbf{a}_i(t+\Delta t)$
-4. Overwrite the old acceleration values with the new ones, $\mathbf{a}_i(t) = \mathbf{a}_i(t+\Delta t)$
+4. Find the position of the particle after some timestep
 5. Go to 1

-This process can be continued for as long as is required to get **good statistics** for the quantity you are intereseting in (or for as long as you can wait for/afford to run the computer for).
+After the initial relaxation of the particles to equilibrium, this process can be continued for as long as is required to get **good statistics** for the quantity you are intereseting in.

 The Python code below is a set of two function for the above equations, these will be applied later.